Science Learning Hub logo

 This project provides students with the opportunity to be real scientists and to get involved in marine science in Aotearoa.
 It can be used to help develop observation and classification skills.

-Download this Department of Conservation PDF of helpful teacher notes for using the Spyfish online citizen science project with your students.
+Download this Department of Conservation of helpful teacher notes for using the Spyfish online citizen science project with your students.

 Related marine resources